 The goats at the "Iza Pziza" Dairy in Tal Shahar live in an aerated pen and are fed hay and grains.
 The farm halts milking from the time the goats are pregnant till the kids nurse and are gradually weaned.
 The milk is pasteurized, but not homogenized or pasteurized for extended life shelf (ESL).
 The dairy’s wide variety of products ranges from drinking milk to aged hard cheeses.

 Ido Blowshtain loves fresh healthy food made from good ingredients.
 At Beit HaLechem he bakes sourdough loaves from whole organic flours, free of industrial yeast, sugar or oil.
-The delicious breads are made from flour, water and salt, but the total magic that's created is far larger that its parts.
-Ido also makes excellent granola.
+The bakery makes a variety of other goodies like: crackers, granola and cookies, with sugar free and gluten free options.

 Shirly of Moshav Hogla bakes bread that is a wonder: it is made only from whole gluten-free cereals, sprouted legumes and flax, stone-ground and kneaded to rise by traditional methods.
 Her loyalty to the traditional, old-fashioned baking style creates tasty, nutritious vegan bread, rich in protein with a low glycemic index.